 The 1990 NJCRAC budget, as you know, was approved by the Executive Committee following the recommendation of the NJCRAC Budget Committee.
-It reflects a realistic (X) assessment of what is required for the NJCRAC to meet the charge placed upon it to bring together at a common table the best thinking of its 13 national and 117 agencies and member to shape consensus approach reflecting the representative will organized Jewish community.
+It reflects a realistic assessment of what is required for the NJCRAC to meet the charge placed upon it to bring together at a common table the best thinking of its 13 national and 117 local member agencies and to shape a consensus approach reflecting the representative will of the organized Jewish community.